Sonu2225/weaver-resume-app/README.md

-# Weaver by Suzy Writes
+# Weaver: Your Career Narrative

 An AI-powered resume coach built with Streamlit and Ollama to provide instant, high-quality feedback on resumes.
 This app helps users craft authentic and impactful career narratives.